Lennay M. Chapman, Ph.D.

 Lennay M. Chapman is an Assistant Professor at Florida International University.
-Lennay's research focuses on consumer and technology interactions, especially as related to signaling, social judgments, and consumer decision making.
-Lennay has presented her research at the Association for Consumer Research (ACR) and the Society for Consumer Psychology (SCP) conferences, and in the CUNY Graduate Center Dissertation Showcase.
+Her research investigates consumer and technology interactions, with a focus on signaling, social judgments, and consumer decision making.
+Lennay has presented her research at the Association for Consumer Research (ACR), the Society for Consumer Psychology (SCP), and the Society for Judgment and Decision Making (SJDM) conferences, and in the CUNY Graduate Center Dissertation Showcase.
 She also has contributed to the Journal of Marketing Research’s Scholarly Insights.
 Lennay was awarded the 2021 Mills Tannenbaum Research Excellence Award, and the 2020 H. Fenwick Huss Teaching award.

 Recent research presentations: